JP Morgan Chase Presents: Power of Capital

 Teresa Morales-Bargar

-Through workshops, nonprofit partnerships, and community programming, Teresa helps expand access to opportunity by equipping individuals and business owners with tools to make informed financial decisions.
-She is an active member of multiple Business Resource Groups, serves on the Women on the Move Council for Northeast Ohio, and has been recognized as one of Crain’s 2025 Women of Influence and 100+ Latinos to Know in Cleveland (2025).
+Her work includes financial health workshops, nonprofit collaborations, and community programming focused on expanding access to opportunity.
+Teresa serves on multiple advisory councils and has been recognized as one of Crain's 2025 Women of Influence and 100+ Latinos to Know in Cleveland (2025).